 The SEC found that over $1.8 billion was owed to FTX investors, and the company went bankrupt.
 The new CEO called what happened, “a complete failure of corporate controls and such a complete absence of trustworthy financial information”.

-Therefore, it’s clear that even in this day and age, fraudsters are able to successfully defraud financial institutions, companies, and investors out of millions.
+Therefore, it’s clear that even in this day and age, fraudsters can successfully defraud financial institutions, companies, and investors out of millions.
 Fraud detection measures are key in warding off criminals and spotting suspicious activity as it happens.

 What’s the cost of poor fraud detection?